svilupp/svilupp.github.io/scratchpad/genai_mini_tasks_wild_columns_part2.md

 \toc

-This is a follow-up to the first part of the blog: [GenAI Mini-Tasks: Taming Wild Table Columns](https://svilupp.github.io/scratchpad/genai_mini_tasks_taming_wild_table_columns_part2/), where we cleaned up columns in the City of Austin's community survey data by sending the column names one-by-one in separate `aiextract` calls.
+This is a follow-up to the first part of the blog: [GenAI Mini-Tasks: Taming Wild Table Columns Part1](https://svilupp.github.io/scratchpad/genai_mini_tasks_taming_wild_table_columns_part1/), where we cleaned up columns in the City of Austin's community survey data by sending the column names one-by-one in separate `aiextract` calls.

 Quick reminder, we have >250 quite verbose columns that we want to clean up.
 Let's show a few: